adrian-dybwad/DGTCentaurMods/README.md

-# DGT Centaur mods
+# UNIVERSAL

 This project adds features to the DGT Centaur electronic chessboard, such as the ability to export your games via PGN files, use the chessboard as an interface for online play (e.g. Lichess), play engines, and emulate other chess boards such as the DGT Pegasus.

 Inside the DGT Centaur is a Raspberry Pi Zero with an SD Card, by replacing that with a Raspberry Pi Zero 2 W (or Raspberry Pi Zero W) and using our own software we get a wireless enabled chessboard that can theoretically do practically anything we can imagine.
-We've reversed engineered most of the protocols for for piece detection, lights, sound, and display (although we still occassionally discover the odd new thing).
+We've reverse-engineered most of the protocols for piece detection, lights, sound, and display (although we still occasionally discover the odd new thing).
 Now we can control the board, we're using that to create the software features.

+## Architecture

+The codebase is built on two foundational layers that enable everything else:

+**Serial Communication Layer (`sync_centaur.py`)** - Handles all low-level DGT board protocol: packet parsing, command encoding, and an async callback queue for event processing.
+This provides a clean, reliable interface to the hardware - piece lift/place events, key presses, LED control, and sound.

+**E-Paper Display Framework (`epaper/`)** - A composable widget system with a `Manager`, `Scheduler`, and widget hierarchy (`ChessBoardWidget`, `IconMenuWidget`, `GameAnalysisWidget`, etc.).
+Handles partial refresh scheduling, framebuffer management, and modal widget support.
+E-paper displays have unique constraints (slow refresh, ghosting, partial update limitations) and this framework abstracts those complexities away.

+These foundations enable the higher-level components:
+- `GameManager` receives clean piece events and manages chess game logic
+- `DisplayManager` composes widgets without worrying about refresh mechanics
+- The menu system, game resume, position loading - all orchestration on top of solid primitives

+Good architecture compounds.
+Every feature added costs less than it would have before these foundations existed.
+New capabilities like predefined position loading become mostly wiring - the hard parts (rendering, event handling, correction mode, special move detection) are already solved.

+## Development Approach

+This codebase was developed through human-AI collaboration - a partnership where each brings different strengths.
+The human provides domain knowledge, hardware access, real-world testing, and architectural vision.
+The AI brings pattern recognition across the codebase, rapid iteration on implementations, and the ability to trace complex event flows through multiple layers of abstraction.

+The result is code that neither could have written alone.
+When a bug surfaces - like piece events being delayed during engine thinking - the AI can trace the callback chain from serial parsing through queue workers to blocking calls, while the human provides the runtime logs and hardware feedback that reveal where theory meets reality.

+This collaborative approach works because the foundations are solid.
+Clean abstractions in the serial layer and display framework mean new features can be discussed at the right level of abstraction, implemented correctly the first time, and debugged systematically when issues arise.

 **A word of caution!**